RV Comfort Guide: A Home on Wheels

 How can I improve air quality in my RV?

-RV air quality improves through ventilation, filtration, and moisture control.
-Run exhaust fans while cooking to remove odors and humidity, open windows when weather permits for fresh air exchange, and replace HVAC filters monthly (or every 2 to 3 months minimum).
+Run exhaust fans while cooking to remove odors and humidity.
+Open windows when weather allows for a proper air exchange, and replace HVAC filters monthly (or every 2 to 3 months at minimum).

-Use portable HEPA air purifiers in main living areas.
-Combat humidity with DampRid or dehumidifiers to prevent mold growth.
+A portable HEPA air purifier in the main living area makes a noticeable difference.
+Combat humidity with DampRid or a small dehumidifier to stop mold before it starts.

-Avoid harsh chemical cleaners and choose low VOC products.
-For propane appliance use, ensure proper ventilation and consider installing a carbon monoxide detector in sleeping areas.
+Skip harsh chemical cleaners and choose low VOC products instead.
+For propane appliance use, keep the space ventilated and put a carbon monoxide detector in the sleeping area.

 What lighting works best in RVs for comfort?

-LED lighting is ideal for RVs due to low power consumption and minimal heat generation.
-Install dimmable LEDs for ambiance control, use warm white (2700 to 3000K) for living areas and bedrooms, and bright white (4000 to 5000K) for task lighting in kitchen and bathroom.
+LED lighting is the practical choice for RVs: low draw, minimal heat, long life.
+Dimmable LEDs give you ambiance control.
+Use warm white (2700 to 3000K) for living areas and bedrooms, and bright white (4000 to 5000K) for task lighting in the kitchen and bathroom.

-Add under cabinet lighting in the kitchen, reading lights by seating areas, and motion activated lights for nighttime bathroom trips.
-Proper lighting dramatically improves RV livability and comfort.
+Under cabinet lighting in the kitchen, reading lights beside seating, and motion activated lights for nighttime bathroom trips round out a setup that makes the RV feel genuinely livable.

 How much does it cost to upgrade RV comfort features?